lsst/pipe_tasks/doc/lsst.pipe.tasks/tasks/lsst.pipe.tasks.calibrateImage.CalibrateImageTask.rst

    #.
 For the detected sources, :py:class:`deblend <lsst.meas.deblender.SourceDeblendTask>`, :py:class:`measure <lsst.meas.base.sfm.SingleFrameMeasurementTask>`, aperture correct, and set flags based on blendedness, footprint size, and other properties.

    #.
-Select non-"bad" flagged, unresolved, :math:`S/N >= 10`, isolated sources to pass to the subsequent calibration steps and to be saved as the ``initial_stars_detector`` and ``initial_stars_footprints_detector`` output catalogs.
+Select non-"bad" flagged, unresolved, :math:`S/N >= 10` sources to pass to the subsequent calibration steps and to be saved as the ``initial_stars_detector`` and ``initial_stars_footprints_detector`` output catalogs.
 Note that these catalogs do not have sky coordinates or calibrated fluxes: those are computed at a later step.

 #.
 Match the list of stars from the two steps above, to propagate flags (e.g. ``calib_psf_candidate``, ``calib_psf_used``) from the psf stars catalog into the second, primary output catalog.